Project Information

 January 2024 – Autumn 2024: Electrical works installation and Solar panel installed on site

-Autumn 2024 : Commissioning and project operational
+Winter 2024 : Commissioning and project operational

 At a local level, there will be benefits from the construction and operation of the Bullstown Solar Farm.
 These include:

 The Bullstown Solar Farm project will have a Community Benefit Fund which will distribute grants to organisations in the local area once the solar farm is operational.
-The fund is to be used for the wider economic, environmental, social and cultural wellbeing of the local community.
+The fund is to be used for the wider economic, environment, social and cultural wellbeing of the local community.